Dzán Municipality

-Dzán Municipality (In the Yucatec Maya Language: “plunge or sunken") is one of the 106 municipalities in the Mexican state of Yucatán containing (61.31 km2) of land and is located roughly 95 km south of the city of Mérida.
+Dzán Municipality (In the Yucatec Maya Language: "plunge or sunken") is a municipality in the Mexican state of Yucatán containing 61.31 km2 of land and is located roughly 95 km south of the city of Mérida.

 History

-There is no accurate data on when the town was founded, though it existed before the conquest.
-At colonization, Dzán became part of the encomienda system.
-The area encompassing Dzán and Muna Municipality were joined at the time of encomienda.
-The first encomendero was Castilla in 1549 and it then passed to Alonso Rosado and Diego Rosado.
-By 1607 the encomendero was Pedro Rosado.
+The exact founding date of the town is unknown, although it predates the Spanish conquest.
+During the colonial period, Dzán was incorporated into the encomienda system.
+The regions encompassing Dzán and Muna Municipality were combined at the time of encomienda.
+The first encomendero was Castilla in 1549, followed by Alonso Rosado and Diego Rosado.
+By 1607, the encomienda was under the control of Pedro Rosado.

-Yucatán declared its independence from the Spanish Crown in 1821, and in 1825 the area was assigned to the high sierra partition of Ticul Municipality.
-In 1932 it was designated as its own municipality.
+Yucatán declared independence from the Spanish Crown in 1821, and in 1825, the area was allocated to the high sierra partition of Ticul Municipality.
+It was established as an independent municipality in 1932.

 Governance

 The municipal president is elected for a three-year term.
 The town council has five councilpersons, who serve as Secretary and councilors of public works, public security, cemeteries and nomenclature.